Skip to content

 Parameters

-The first parameter is pushed to the stack first, the second one second, and so on, so that the first parameter is at the bottom of the stack and the last one at the top.
+The first parameter is pushed onto the stack first, the second one second, and so on, so that the first parameter is at the bottom of the stack and the last one at the top.

 asm extends fun storeCoins(self: Builder, value: Int): Builder {